 How to remove the popsicle from the popsicle mould

 If you want a different, but equally delicious flavour, how about my 3-Ingredient Mango Lassi Popsicles?
 They are just devine, and go as well as these red white and blue popsicles.

 But, the main question is, regardless what flavour you choose, how do you get the frozen popsicle out of the mould?
 Simple, just dip it in hot water for a few seconds, and ta-daah, some crazy magic happens, the popsicle comes out in no time.
 Now, just enjoy these beauties and relax, summer's here to stay, hopefully.

-If you’ve tried my RED WHITE AND BLUE POPSCILES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my HEALTHY HOMEMADE RED WHITE AND BLUE POPSCILES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Red White and Blue Popsicles with strawberries, creamy mascarpone, banana and coconut and blueberries, a delicious and refreshing summer treat with no refined sugar added.
+Healthy Homemade Red White and Blue Popsicles with strawberries, creamy mascarpone, banana and coconut and blueberries, a delicious and refreshing summer treat with no refined sugar added.
 A great summer recipe for the 4th of July celebrations.